rroemhild/ubeacon/README.md

 * RuuviTag (decode only)

-## Beacon Name
+## Beacon Naming

-The beacon name is in the response data.
+The beacon name is included in the response data.

-To be compatible with the MicroPython forks, uBeacon use `micropython.unique_id` to get an unique id based on the Wifi MAC address.
-To change the beacon name, it can be set after instatiation.
-For example use the last 2-Bytes from the Bluetooth MAC address:
+To ensure compatibility with different MicroPython forks, __ubeacon__ utilizes `micropython.unique_id` to obtain a unique ID based on the Wi-Fi MAC address.
+To change the beacon name, it can be set after instantiation.
+For example, to use the last 2 bytes from the Bluetooth MAC address:

 ```python
 import bluetooth